-Editor's note: It is FFS whether it is suitable to have a PDU Session to be associated with multiple S-NSSAIs and to use different S-NSSAI towards the UE compared to what is used within the network.
-It is FFS whether the same cannot be achieved by repartitioning resources where needed hence this solution may not be needed in normative phase.

 4) In cases where the old S-NSSAI is replaced by an alternative S-NSSAI deployed on a different NSIs, the following principles apply:

 a) The AMF performs UE MM configuration update (e.g. UCU procedure) to include the alternative S-NSSAI in the Allowed NSSAI and/or in the Configured NSSAI, if not included yet.
 The AMF provides information that the alternative S-NSSAI is associated with a replaced/mapped value to the old S-NSSAI in both roaming or non-roaming case; and independent whether the alternative S-NSSAI is part or not part of the Subscribed S-NSSAIs.

-Editor's note: It is FFS whether the existing Mapping Of Allowed NSSAI can be re-used, or an alternative IE (e.g. Replaced NSSAI) has to be specified.

-Editor's note: If there are existing PDU Sessions on the old S-NSSAI, it is FFS whether the AMF includes in the Allowed NSSAI the alternative S-NSSAI and temporarily the old S-NSSAI to ensure that first the PDU Session transfer to the alternative S-NSSAI is performed before releasing the PDU Session on the old S-NSSAI.
-Alternatively, the AMF provides information in MM message to the UE such that the UE does not locally release the old S-NSSAI as well as not establishing new PDU Sessions using the old S-NSSAI.

-Editor's note: It is FFS whether UE can be triggered to re-evaluate the URSP rules.

-b) For a new PDU Session establishment request from the UE on the old S-NSSAI:

-Editor's note: It is FFS whether (1) the AMF rejects the UE's request for PDU Session establishment with an indication to use an alternative S-NSSAI; or (2) the AMF proceeds with the PDU Session establishment to the SMF, the AMF indicates the alternative S-NSSAI to the SMF and the SMF proceeds with the PDU Session establishment on the alternative S-NSSAI.
-Alternatively, the AMF provides information in MM message to the UE such that the UE does not locally release the old S-NSSAI as well as not establishing new PDU Sessions using the old S-NSSAI i.e. the (1) is sufficient to handle the error case.

 c) For an existing PDU Session transfer from the old S-NSSAI to an alternative S-NSSAI:

-- The AMF notifies the current SMF, e.g. by triggering Nsmf_PDUSession_UpdateSMContext service operation, that the PDU Session is to be relocated to an alternative S-NSSAI and optionally indicates the alternative S-NSSAI.
+- The AMF notifies the current SMF, e.g. by triggering Nsmf_PDUSession_UpdateSMContext service operation, that the PDU Session is to be relocated to an alternative S-NSSAI.

-Editor's note: It is FFS whether the AMF notifies to the UE after PDU Session has been established or before PDU Session has been established, e.g. during registration or UCU.
-It is FFS how to handle the home routed case.
+- The SMF sends to the UE either PDU Session Modification Command (if the PDU Session is of SSC mode 3) or PDU Session Release/Modification Command (if the PDU Session is of SSC mode 1 or 2) and indicates to the UE that the PDU Session can be re-established.

-- The SMF sends to the UE either PDU Session Modification Command (if the PDU Session is of SSC mode 3) or PDU Session Release/Modification Command (if the PDU Session is of SSC mode 1 or 2) and indicates to the UE that the PDU Session can be re-established on another S-NSSAI.
-If AMF indicated the alternative S-NSSAI the SMF provides the alternative S-NSSAI to the UE.
+- For home routed PDU Session, the SMF sends to the UE either PDU Session Modification Command (if the PDU Session is of SSC mode 3) or PDU Session Release/Modification Command (if the PDU Session is of SSC mode 1 or 2) and indicates to the UE that the PDU Session can be re-established.
+In addition, the SMF provides back-off timer for original S-NSSAI to the UE so that UE does not use original S-NSSAI.